 Prerequisites: BIOL 204-3 or by permission of the instructor

-BIOL 307-3 Ichthyology and Herpetology The identification, comparative anatomy and evolution of fishes, amphibians and reptiles.
+BIOL 307-3 Ichthyology and Herpetology This course focuses on the identification, comparative anatomy and evolution of fishes, amphibians and reptiles.
 Particular reference is made to species endemic to British Columbia.